ulrichb/ImplicitNullability/README.md

 ### C# Nullable reference types

-There is a C# 8 proposal named ["Nullable reference types"](https://github.com/dotnet/csharplang/blob/master/proposals/nullable-reference-types.md) which brings option types into the C# language.
+C# 8 will get [_Nullable reference types_](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/nullable-reference-types) which brings option types into the C# language.
 This matches the semantics of _Implicit Nullability_ and goes even further because it extends it to locals, generic parameters, ... because the nullability annotation works on type level.

 ```C#
 [CanBeNull]